gjtorikian/html-proofer/README.md

 ## Logging

 HTML-Proofer can be as noisy or as quiet as you'd like.
-There are two ways to log information:

-* If you set the `:verbose` option to `true`, HTML-Proofer will provide some debug information.
-* If you set the `:verbosity` option, you can better define the level of logging.
-See the configuration table above for more information.
+If you set the `:log_level` option, you can better define the level of logging.

-`:verbosity` is newer and offers better configuration. `:verbose` will be deprecated in a future 3.x.x release.

 ## Custom tests